NXT TakeOver: Toronto (2019)

-The 2019 NXT TakeOver: Toronto was the 26th NXT TakeOver and the second and final TakeOver: Toronto professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on August 10, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada as part of that year's SummerSlam weekend.
+The 2019 NXT TakeOver: Toronto was a professional wrestling livestreaming event produced by the American company WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 26th NXT TakeOver event and the second and final TakeOver: Toronto.
+It took place on Saturday, August 10, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada.
+The event was held as part of that year's SummerSlam weekend and aired exclusively on the WWE Network.

 Seven matches were contested at the event, including two taped for the following week's episode of NXT.
 In the main event, Adam Cole defeated Johnny Gargano in a two out of three falls match to retain the NXT Championship.
-The undercard saw NXT Women's Champion Shayna Baszler, NXT North American Champion Velveteen Dream, and NXT Tag Team Champions Street Profits (Angelo Dawkins and Montez Ford) retain their titles.
+The undercard saw NXT Women's Champion Shayna Baszler, NXT North American Champion Velveteen Dream, and NXT Tag Team Champions Street Profits (Angelo Dawkins and Montez Ford) retain their respective titles.

+This was the second TakeOver event held at the Scotiabank Arena, after the first TakeOver: Toronto in November 2016 when it was known as the Air Canada Centre.
+This was also the last TakeOver held before NXT became recognized as one of WWE's three main brands the following month, which it maintained until September 2021 when it reverted back to being a developmental brand.

 Production

 Background

-The event was held at the Scotiabank Arena in Toronto, Ontario, Canada.
+The 26th NXT TakeOver event was the second TakeOver: Toronto held at the Scotiabank Arena in Toronto, Ontario, Canada, after the 2016 event when it was known as the Air Canada Centre (renamed in 2018).

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-In 2016, NXT held an event titled NXT TakeOver: Toronto, which took place in Toronto, Ontario, Canada at the Air Canada Centre.
-On August 27, 2018, a second TakeOver: Toronto event was scheduled to be held on August 10, 2019, as the 26th NXT TakeOver event.
-It took place at the same venue, which had been renamed to Scotiabank Arena in 2018, and was a support show for that year's SummerSlam pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as the American promotion WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+In November 2016, NXT held TakeOver: Toronto, which took place at the Air Canada Centre in Toronto, Ontario, Canada and was held as a support show for that year's Survivor Series for the main roster.
+On August 27, 2018, the 26th TakeOver event was scheduled to return to the same venue on Saturday, August 10, 2019, which had been renamed as the Scotiabank Arena in 2018, with this second TakeOver: Toronto held as a support show for that year's SummerSlam for the main roster at the same venue.